tegorman13/Dissertation/Versions/diss_full_gfm.md

 locations (500 and 800).
 Participants in all seven groups were then tested from each of the 6 unique positions.

-## Methods
+### Methods

-### Participants
+#### Participants

 A total of 306 Indiana University psychology students participated in Experiment 2, which was also conducted online.
-As was the case in experiment 1, the undergraduate population from which we recruited participants was 63% female and primarily composed of 18–22-year-old individuals.
-Using the same procedure as experiment 1, we excluded 98 participants for exceptionally poor performance at one of the dependent measures of the task, or for displaying a pattern of responses indicative of a lack of engagement with the task.
+As was the case in Experiment 1, the undergraduate population from which we recruited participants was 63% female and primarily composed of 18–22-year-old individuals.
+Using the same procedure as Experiment 1, we excluded 98 participants for exceptionally poor performance at one of the dependent measures of the task, or for displaying a pattern of responses indicative of a lack of engagement with the task.
 A total of 208